 Employees covered under Part IV of the Employment Act are also allowed one whole day (or for shift workers, any continuous period of 30 hours) as a rest day each week without pay.
 The employer can determine which day of the week the rest day shall be, which is usually Sunday by default.
 However, these employees may elect to work on, and be remunerated for, the rest day.

-In addition, an employee covered by the Employment Act, regardless of whether he or she is also covered by Part IV, who is required by his or her employer to work on any public holiday is entitled to an extra day's salary at the basic rate of pay.
-Alternatively, and provided that the employee is not covered by Part IV of the Employment Act, he or she may be given a day off or part of a day off in lieu of an extra day's salary.
+In addition, an employee covered by the Employment Act, regardless of whether he or she is also covered by Part IV, and required by his or her employer to work on any public holiday is entitled to an extra day's salary at the basic rate of pay.
+Alternatively, and provided that the employee is not covered by Part IV of the Employment Act, he or she may be given a day off or a part thereof in lieu of an extra day's salary.

 The principal statutes governing employment of foreign workers are the Employment Act and the Employment of Foreign Manpower Act (EFMA).
 Under the EFMA, no foreign employee may be employed or work without a valid work pass (with limited exceptions depending on the type of work being carried out).
 In addition, all employers are required to keep a register of foreign employees to whom they have issued work passes.
-The more common types of work passes include Work Permit, S Pass and Employment Pass.
+The more common types of work passes include Work Permits, S Passes and Employment Passes (EPs).
 These are valid only for the employer, type, place or time of employment expressly specified, and each work pass is issued with mandatory conditions that the employer and foreign employee must follow.

-Foreign workers are not entitled to benefits that only Singaporean citizens or permanent residents qualify for, such as CPF contributions.
-As for taxes, employers are not required to pay taxes for foreign employees, but are required to observe the tax reporting and tax clearance procedures as explained in Section IV.iii.
+Foreign workers are not entitled to benefits that only Singaporean citizens or permanent residents qualify for, such as Central Provident Fund contributions.
+As for taxes, employers are not required to pay taxes for foreign employees, but are required to observe the tax reporting and tax clearance procedures, as explained in Section IV.iii, above.

 Singapore has no specific laws mandating the implementation of internal disciplinary rules and procedures by employers, though the Tripartite Guidelines on Fair Employment Practices require that employers (1) set out their disciplinary procedures and policies for breaches of conduct, (2) set up mechanisms to deal with complaints of discrimination and (3) communicate the foregoing clearly to their employees.
-Other materials, such as a Tripartite Advisory on Managing Workplace Harassment and Tripartite Standards on Grievance Handling, have also been published, with a Grievance Handling Handbook on requirements and guidelines in managing grievances within the workplace.
-While these particular Tripartite advisories and guidelines are not legally binding per se, the MOM has warned that non-compliance may result in administrative actions, including the curtailment of an employer's work pass privileges.
+Other materials, such as a Tripartite Advisory on Managing Workplace Harassment and Tripartite Standards on Grievance Handling, have also been published, with a Grievance Handling Handbook on requirements and guidelines on managing grievances within the workplace.
+Although these particular Tripartite advisories and guidelines are not legally binding per se at present, the MOM has warned that non-compliance may result in administrative actions, including the curtailment of an employer's work pass privileges.

 In practice, many employers in Singapore, especially multinational companies, institute internal disciplinary rules and policies with respect to issues such as discrimination, corruption and sexual harassment.
 These policies are commonly made accessible to employees on a company's intranet or detailed in a company's human resources policies or employee handbook, and are usually expressly incorporated into employment contracts.

-i Regimes under the Employment Act and Child Development Co-Savings Act
+i Regimes under Employment Act and Child Development Co-Savings Act